The July tournament in Nagoya from Sunday 09/07 to Sunday 23/07/23

 The rank of ozeki comes just below that of yokozuna.
 Appointed at a full extraordinary meeting, he needs to have accumulated 33 victories during the previous three tournaments to be worthy of the title.
 If his defeats outnumber his wins he does not lose his rank immediately but becomes kadoban.
 To earn back his titlethe ozeki must score eight wins at the following tournament.

-To ensure you miss none of the action, visit the NHK WORLD-JAPAN website from 8 May, which will broadcast edited highlights.
+To ensure you miss none of the action, visit the NHK WORLD-JAPAN websitefrom 9 July, where edited highlights will be broadcast.

 GRAND SUMO on NHK WORLD-JAPAN